medalichakhari/Agriconnect_backend/README.md

 # AgriConnect Backend

-A modern, scalable backend API for connecting farmers and buyers in an agricultural marketplace.
+A modern, scalable backend API for connecting farmers and suppliers in an agricultural marketplace.

 ## 🚀 Features